Factoshi/Factom-FAQ/README.md

 ### What is an Authority Node?

-An Authority Node is a network node that has sufficient privileges to write data into the Factom blockchain.
+An Authority Node is a network node that has sufficient privileges to write data onto the Factom blockchain.
 An Authority Node is a broad term that encompasses two different types of network node on Factom, federated nodes and audit nodes:

 -   Federated nodes (AKA ‘Feds’ or ‘Leaders’) are nodes that actively write data into the blockchain.
 Federated nodes account for roughly half of authority nodes.
 -   Audit nodes (AKA ‘audits’) are nodes acting on standby, ready to take the place of a federated node if it fails.